lprevedello/RSNA-Spotlight-2023/README.md

 For this session we will use Teachable Machine, a web-based tool created by Google that allows users to easily create machine learning models without needing any specialized knowledge, programming or advanced hardware.

-To load Teahcable machine right click on the teachable machine link [here](https://teachablemachine.withgoogle.com/train/image) and choose "Open in a new tab" (or hold CTRL key + left mouse click).
+To load Teachable machine right click on the link [here](https://teachablemachine.withgoogle.com/train/image) and choose "Open in a new tab" (or hold CTRL key + left mouse click).
 Please keep the two tabs open.

 You should see this website:
 ![example image](./images/image1.jpg)

+Download the file for experiment 1 here: [experiment 1](https://github.com/lprevedello/RSNA-Spotlight-2023/raw/main/experiments/experiment1.tm)

 Click on the left upper corner and "Open project from file" to load your first experiment.

-Download the file for experiment 1 here: [experiment 1](https://github.com/lprevedello/RSNA-Spotlight-2023/raw/main/experiments/experiment1.tm)